jump-cellpainting/datasets/README.md

 Still, professional ethics require that you cite the associated publication.
 Please use the following format to cite this resource as a whole:

-_We used the JUMP Cell Painting datasets (Chandrasekaran et al., 2022b), available from the Cell Painting Gallery on the Registry of Open Data on AWS ([https://registry.opendata.aws/cellpainting-gallery/](https://registry.opendata.aws/cellpainting-gallery/))._
+_We used the JUMP Cell Painting datasets (Chandrasekaran et al., 2023), available from the Cell Painting Gallery on the Registry of Open Data on AWS ([https://registry.opendata.aws/cellpainting-gallery/](https://registry.opendata.aws/cellpainting-gallery/))._

 For applications which require a DOI, this repository is archived at <https://zenodo.org/record/7628768> automatically upon each release.
 The permanent DOI is 10.5281/zenodo.7628768; individual versions will also be assigned DOIs, see the badge at the top of this README for the most recent DOI.

-Please note that the JUMP whole-project manuscript (Chandrasekaran et al., 2022b) is currently in preparation.
+Chandrasekaran, S. N. et al. JUMP Cell Painting dataset: morphological impact of 136,000 chemical and genetic perturbations. bioRxiv 2023.03.23.534023 (2023) doi:10.1101/2023.03.23.534023

 ### Citing individual JUMP datasets